Herdsman45/Star-Scoper/CONTRIBUTING.md

-# Contributing to Star Scoper OCR
+# Contributing to Star Scoper

-Thank you for considering contributing to Star Scoper OCR!
+Thank you for considering contributing to Star Scoper!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct